 Comparing Construction (Materials & Quality)

-This bed stands at 12 inches tall, is delivered boxed, and is made with multiple layers of foam.
-It is covered in stretchy polyester fabric, gray around the perimeter and white on its surface.
+This bed stands at 11 inches tall, is delivered boxed, and is made with multiple layers of foam.
+It is covered in stylish cover newly designed in 2020.

-- The top layer uses open-cell technology in its 1.5-inch cooling foam.
+- The top layer uses AirScape technology in cooling foam.

-- The third layer is another 1.5 inches, this time made up of transitional Zoned Support™ foam that is denser in the hips and provides a cushion around the shoulders and your lower body.
+- The second layer is made up of transitional Zoned Support™ foam that is denser in the hips and provides a cushion around the shoulders and your lower body.

-- The bottom layer, a dense polyfoam, supplies a durable 7.5-inch foundation.
+- The bottom layer, a dense polyfoam, supplies a durable foundation.

 Another all-foam option, this brand is a 10-inch mattress vacuum sealed and shipped in a box.
-Its trendy cover is similar to its competitor’s in style but is made with a viscose and polyester blend that is specially designed to regulate heat.
+Its trendy cover is similar to its competitor’s in style but is made with Tencel™ that is specially designed to regulate heat.

 - The top layer is 2 inches of cooling, Airfoam™, which is exactly what it sounds like—infused foam with a bunch of pockets of air to aid temperature regulation.